-Cross country biking was never something I really thought about doing.
-Then, a couple years ago, a few of my friends were planning a long ride that piqued my interest.
+Cross-country biking was never something I thought about doing.
+Then, a couple of years ago, a few of my friends were planning a long ride that piqued my interest.
 Although challenging, I have to say the experience was more rewarding than I could have ever imagined it would be.

 Preparing for the Journey

 You may think that taking long rides every day is all the bicycle training you need to do, but it’s not.

 Once you decide you are going to embark on an adventure, developing a training plan is essential.

 An effective training plan will be well-rounded.
 Recommended types of training include:

 - Long Distance Rides – To get your body used to being in the saddle long distance you need to take lengthy rides.
 Start with 20 miles, working your way up to 70 miles, or more.

 - Tempo Rides – Ride with higher resistance, but at a slower cadence for at least 20 minutes.
 Your legs will probably burn a little.
 You are essentially weight-training your legs and building power.